ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-01-testing_overview.md

 - "Types of testing and the kinds of bugs they can help to avoid: Unit, e.g. a function; Functional, e.g. a library; Regression, e.g. a bug"
 - "Test coverage can provide a coarse- or fine-grained metric of comprehensiveness, if not quality.
 But typically does provide another signal of code quality."
 - "Automated tests (and coverage calculation) is another such signal: Lowers friction; Ensures that breakage is identified sooner, and isn't released; Implies that machine-readable instructions exist for building and code and running the tests"
-- "Ultimately contributes to sustainability i.e. that software is, and remains, fit for purpose as its functionality and/or contributor-base grows, and its dependencies and/or runtime environments change"
+- "Testing ultimately contributes to sustainability i.e. that software is, and remains, fit for purpose as its functionality and/or contributor-base grows, and its dependencies and/or runtime environments change"
 ---

 ### Why Test?

-There are a number of compelling reasons to properly test a research code:
+We test software to ensure that it is (and remains) fit for purpose.

-* Show that physical laws or mathematical relationships are correctly encoded
+In the context of research software typically we want to validate that it correctly encodes physical laws or mathematical relationships, but there are many other reasons:

 * Check that code works when running on a new system
 * Make sure new code changes do not break existing functionality
 * Ensure code correctly handles edge or corner cases